-Classes on campus will run on five Friday-Saturday sessions each semester.
+Classes on campus run on five Friday-Saturday sessions each semester.
 You’ll start your first class at 3:30 on Friday, end at 7:00pm, and then continue that class from 8:30 to 10:15am on Saturday.
-Then, the second class will run from 11:00am to 4:30pm on Saturday with a 45-minute lunch break to enjoy a catered lunch with students and instructors.
+Then, the second class will run from 10:30am to 4:30pm on Saturday with a 45-minute lunch break to enjoy a catered lunch with students and instructors.

 These were the dates for our weekend class sessions in 2015-16:

 Summer 2015 - May 15-16; June 5-6; June 26-27; July 10-11; July 24-25

 Fall 2015 - Aug 21-22; Sept 11-12; Oct 9-10; Nov 6-7; Dec 4-5

 Spring 2016 - Jan 15-16; Feb 5-6; Feb 26-27; Mar 25-26; April 22-23

 Please note that there are typically 4-week breaks between each semester.

 What do students do during the time between the on-campus sessions?

 Read, work on assignments, and remain active on the university’s e-learning classroom (ELC).
 Our instructors actively utilize the ELC to maintain student engagement between sessions.
 This can be in the form of discussion boards, online quizzes, asynchronous instructional videos, and group collaboration.

 What resources are available on the Gwinnett Campus?